califano-lab/single-cell-pipeline/lvScripts/CZI_WalkThrough.md

 ### STEP 7: run ARACNe ###

 Finally, we run ARACNe on the meta cells from each cluster.
-Use the subClustAracne.sh script on each of the meta cell files from the previous file.
+Use whatever ARACNe

 You should then re-run metaVIPER with the networks generated from the metacells for each cell, producing a new protein activity matrix.
 Then, recluster the data using the same script as earlier in the pipeline (see step 3, 3.5, and 4 for walkthroughs on these steps).